 1) Wellness Programs Improve Employee Health Behaviors

 The core of every good wellness program is behavior change.
 With the right education, skills, motivation, skills/tools, and social support, people change behaviors.
 Wellness programs are good at helping people adopt and maintain healthy behaviors.
-This is perhaps the biggest benefit of having a wellness program.
+This is perhaps the biggest benefit of having or reasons to have a wellness program.

 Healthy behaviors lead to lower health risks, and lower health risks lead to less chronic disease.
 With less chronic disease employees have fewer health care costs.
 It looks like this:

 Many studies have evaluated the ability of wellness programs to improve health behaviors.
 Not every wellness program is able to show positive results.
 The ones that are well-organized and follow effective behavior change models show the best results.

 Here are the results of a recently published evaluation.
 The 1,800 employees at this worksite reported their health behaviors at baseline, one year, and two years after the program began.